airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 #### Unit Tests

-Add any relevant unit tests to the `unit_tests` directory.
+Add any relevant unit tests to the `tests/unit_tests` directory.
 Unit tests should _not_ depend on any secrets.

-You can run the tests using `python -m pytest -s unit_tests`
+You can run the tests using `poetry run pytest tests/unit_tests`

 #### Integration Tests

 Place any integration tests in the `integration_tests` directory such that they can be [discovered by pytest](https://docs.pytest.org/en/6.2.x/goodpractices.html#conventions-for-python-test-discovery).

-Run integration tests using `python -m pytest -s integration_tests`.
+You can run the tests using `poetry run pytest tests/integration_tests`

 ### Step 10: Update the `README.md`